speck0413/notes/PF2E/Strength of Thousands/Leafy/Diary.md

 [[Ephret]] was doing a fantastic job of fishing for information, I think he knew they were lieing...
 I guess I was too obvious that I knew they were lying?
 I need some lessons from [[Ephret]] on how to get information from people when you know they're lying.

 After going through the room finding and unlocking a #trapdoor (it took a full hour) we entered the room to the north and a bunch of wood turned into another [[Golemn]].

+# 20220810

+## Entry

+---

+### Starday, Abadius 20th 4723 AR

+We were able to defeat the [[Golemn]] he seemed weak to fire and unsurprisingly strong against lightning.
+The statue.

+[[Teacher Janatimo]] said the [[Tian Xia]]n coffee table is perfectly paired with his coffee cups.
+This is something you learn only through extensive journeying.
+I cannot wait for my first adventure to learn such things!